tobyl/mad402-evals/design-project.md

 - There should be clear, traceable connections from your case study to your wireframes.
 - Do not submit via Blackboard!
 Drag your wireframe into the shared team folder called "Design Project #2".
 - This will be a mobile web app, so you can use one of the mobile sized frames in Figma, no need for a desktop or tablet mockup.
-- You have two weeks to complete the wireframes, including 8 hours of class time - you will **NOT** get a good grade if you sit down to complete this assignment on the
+- You have two weeks to complete the wireframes, including 8 hours of class time - you will **NOT** get a good grade if you sit down to complete this assignment on the due date!

 ## About the project